htool/signalk-polar-performance-plugin/README.md

 Generate performance information based on a polar diagram.

 ## Data correctness
 It's assumed data is already corrected when it's read by this plugin.
-This can be sometimes be done by the sensor, sometimes upon entry into SignalK using the (calibration plugin)[https://www.npmjs.com/package/@signalk/calibration].
+This can be sometimes be done by the sensor, sometimes upon entry into SignalK using the [calibration plugin](https://www.npmjs.com/package/@signalk/calibration).

 ## Data sources
 The following paths are read